chetverovod/MetalloInfoBot/README.md

 [YaRoLit](https://github.com/YaRoLit/MetalloHakaton?tab=readme-ov-file)
 they are implemented by Yaroslav Litavrin.

-Detailed description of project in Russian are alsso on:
+Detailed description of project in Russian are also on:
 [YaRoLit](https://github.com/YaRoLit/MetalloHakaton?tab=readme-ov-file)